Omkar-Gadade/WebScrapping-Football-Match/README.md

 # WebScrapping-Football-Match

 ## Project Overview:
-In this project, we'll scrape different tables of football matches in the English Premier League (EPL) from various Pages linked to FBref.com live website
+In this project, we'll scrape different tables of football matches in the English Premier League (EPL) from various Pages linked to FBref.com live website.

 ## Project Description: